JM89/crash-courses/CrashCourse-API/Lesson4/README.md

 }
 ```

-Which will now returns more descriptive messages, without waiting for a feedback from the database.
+Which will now return more descriptive messages, without waiting for the database response.

 ![08](images/08.png)